-Sleep is essential for a healthy heart and overall well-being.
-Research shows that people who don't sleep enough are at higher risk for cardiovascular disease and coronary heart disease—regardless of age, weight, and smoking and exercise habits.
+Getting a good night’s sleep is important for a healthy heart and general wellbeing, as research shows that people who don’t sleep well are more at risk from heart disease, diabetes and stroke.
+This is regardless of their age, weight, and smoking and exercise habits.

 - Adults need around 7-9 hours of sleep a night